ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 *s* consists of English letters, digits, symbols and spaces.

 ### Solutions
+We import some libraries that we will be needing later on.

 ```python
 import matplotlib.pyplot as plt
 import numpy as np